 4. Fewer/Less

-This is an easy mistake to make, and one that often goes by unnoticed.
-Nevertheless, those with a solid command of the English written word will quickly spot this error in your work.
+This is an easy mistake to make, and one that often goes unnoticed.
+Nevertheless, those with a solid command of written English will quickly spot this error in your work.

 There were fewer shades of pink.

-Use less when referring to the singular (uncountable nouns):
+Use less when referring to singular or uncountable nouns:

-If the bill is passed the parliament will have less power.
+If the bill is passed, Parliament will have less power.

 5. Both